thegetty/bronze-guidelines/content/intro.md

 Founders and scientists (in particular chemists and metallurgists) with an interest in historical metallurgical processes have also made seminal contributions to the history of science and technology, which include, among other things, translations of some of the rare technical treatises that feature descriptions of medieval and later European bronze production.
 The information in these texts about the preparation of raw materials as well as the steps of casting processes have been invaluable in the interpretation of both technical features on bronze sculptures and analytical data on alloy and mold compositions.[^7]

 Archaeological excavations, collections, and methodology have played a key role in the study of bronze technologies, as it is in this context that object-focused studies of bronzes first developed.
 The challenge of how to deal with archaeological bronzes that either were already disfigured by corrosion or began to break out into active “bronze disease” following excavation was one of the impetuses for the establishment of early scientific labs in museums.
-It kept scientists busy for decades, and their evolving understanding of the mechanism has been reflected in the attitude toward treatment and the aesthetic choices that account for the appearance of such objects to this day ({% ref 'fig-157' %}).[^8]
+It kept scientists busy for decades, and their evolving understanding of the mechanism has been reflected in the attitude toward treatment and the aesthetic choices that account for the appearance of such objects to this day ({% open 'fig-157' %}).[^8]

 Increasingly methodical, scientific excavations unearthed a whole range of copper alloy artifacts and shed light as well on the more ephemeral evidence of their production and use, such as mold and furnace remains and ritual contexts.[^9] These include discoveries of foundry sites in different parts of the world, for instance from the fifth century BCE onward in Houma, China, and the Athenian Agora.[^10]